We're Still Relevant, Dammit

 - An ad for the Nissan Cube features icons such as "Add Friends" when someone other than the driver gets in the car, and "Join Group" when the car parks at an area with other people.
 The car itself is referred to as the "Cube Mobile Device".

-- In 2012, Chuck E. Cheese's radically redesigned Chuck E. Cheese, giving him a design like something out of Alvin and the Chipmunks and making him play the electric guitar as he sings Bowling For Soup songs.
-This did not get positive reactions..
+- In 2012, Chuck E. Cheese's radically redesigned Chuck E. Cheese, giving him a design like something out of Alvin and the Chipmunks and making him play the electric guitar as he sings Bowling for Soup songs.
+This did not get positive reactions.
+In fairness, the previous Tony Hawk-wannabe look he'd been sporting for around 15 years didn't scream this trope any less.

-- Let's not forget that brief span ("She's Goth to Have It◊") where Betty decides to become a goth.
+- That brief span ("She's Goth to Have It◊") where Betty decides to become a goth.
 And not long after, Archie, Reggie, and Veronica follow suit.
+"Yeah!
+It's totally dismal and excellent!"
+Who can hate anything with such a hilarious closing line?

 - Then there were the "manga-style" Archie stories.